breanna-n-harris/Harris-lab-website/content/about/_index.md

 1. What is a "good" stress response?

-2. Does HPA axis funciton map on to actual performance and fitness measures?
+2. Does HPA axis function map on to actual performance and fitness measures?

 3. What are the contexts in which we observe variation in GC-fitness relationships?